 The Rule of Thumb

-- Do not accept an offer before you are ready.
+- Do not accept an offer before you are ready, but be aware of the offer acceptance deadline.
+Most offers have a deadline to respond.
 Once you accept a job offer, you should stop all other interviewing.
+When you get an offer you should confirm how long you have to get back to them.

 - Once you make a commitment to start the job, it would be viewed as unprofessional should you renege on your commitment.
 Acceptance of an employment offer should be made in good faith and with the sincere intention to honor the commitment.

-- If you find yourself in an ethical dilemma about having accepted a position and realizing that it was not the best decision for you, please discuss this with a member of the Career Center staff.
+- If you find yourself in an ethical dilemma about having accepted a position and realizing that it was not the best decision for you, please discuss this with a trusted mentor or SCU Career Center staff member.

 - Hiring is a long and resource intensive process.
 After you have completed the interview process and have accepted a job or internship offer, human resources and your future boss and team are likely relieved and excited to be bringing you on-board.
 Not to mention, rejection letters are sent out to all the other candidates.
 Put yourself in their shoes.
 How would it feel to start the hiring process over again?